-Disk F.R.D. will request this parameter only if transparent replacements are enabled, and the Type Code is 1, 2, or 4.
-This parameter will also be requested for type code 3 devices that you identify as Magneto-Optical.
-A yes response to this parameter causes Disk F.R.D. to ignore FCT errors.
+Disk F.R.D. will request this parameter only if transparent replacements are enabled, and only if the type code is 1, 2, or 4.
+This parameter can also be enabled for type code 3 with Magneto-Optical drives.
+A "Y" response to this parameter causes Disk F.R.D. to ignore FCT errors.

-This parameter should be set to YES only in case of a malfunction which has caused the FCT area to become corrupt.
-If this happens, the UC07/08 will not bring the device online, thus making it impossible to access the data on the device.
-Setting this parameter to YES allows the online function to ignore FCT errors and allows the device to be brought online to retrieve the data.
-Once the data has been retrieved, this parameter should reset to NO and the device reformatted.
+This parameter should be set to "Y" only in case of a malfunction which has caused the FCT area to become corrupt.
+If this happens, the UC17/18 will not bring the device online, thus making it impossible to access the data on the device.
+Setting this parameter to "Y" allows the online function to ignore FCT errors and allows the device to be brought online to retrieve the data.
+Once the data has been retrieved, this parameter should reset to "N" and the device should reformat.

-5.5.1.19 Split Drive
+Split Drive 5.3.1.20

 This parameter allows the drive defined by this parameter block to be split into two logical disk units.
-Disk F.R.D. will request this parameter only for Type Codes 1 and 2.
-A yes response splits the drive.
+Disk F.R.D. will request this parameter only for type codes 1 and 2.
+A "Y" response splits the drive.